HYENA-007-CYBER/ros2_humble_notes/ros2_communication_summary.md

 - **QoS Policies**: Quality of Service allows customization of how data is delivered (eg : reliability, history, deadlines)
 - **Built-in Security and Scalability**: DDS is used in critical industries like aerospace and defense, so it’s inherently built to be robust and secure

-ROS 2 abstracts most of DDS’s complexity, but its benefits  especially in multi-robot and distributed applications  are retained
+ROS 2 abstracts most of DDS’s complexity, but its benefits  especially in multi-robot and distributed applications  are retained.

 ---

-# What is Peer-to-Peer Communication
+# What is Peer-to-Peer Communication?

 In ROS 2, communication happens in  **peer-to-peer (P2P)** method.
 This means:
 - There is **no  master node** required for communication